This post may contain affiliate links. When you purchase through these links I may receive a small commission that doesn’t cost you any extra.

 3. It won’t last forever

 On those really rough nights (and even the easy ones) I remind myself that life won’t always be like this.
 Someday (probably sooner than I think), my baby won’t be a baby anymore.
-I won’t be needed in the middle of the night by a baby or child who just needs the comfort of their mommy.
+I won’t be needed in the middle of the night by a baby or child.
+And, someday, I’m going to miss this!
+I don’t want to wish away the moments that will be over and the memories of this short time period.

 I want to remember all these moments of soft baby breaths and soft baby skin, big baby cheeks and little baby hands.
 They are only little for a short time and we are only needed so much for a little while in our lives.
 I want to be sure to enjoy being needed this much before it’s over.